unicode-org/cldr/docs/ldml/tr35-keyboards.md

 2. `a\u{0300}\m{marker2}\u{0320}`

 Normalization (and marker rearranging) occurs within each segment.
 While `\m{marker1}` is 'glued' to the `\u{0320}`, it is glued within the first segment and has no effect on the second segment.

+#### Rationale for 'gluing' markers

+It is recognized that the processing described here seems to be an innovation among Unicode normalization implementations.

+This specification has markers 'glued' (remaining with) the following character so that if a context ends with a marker, that marker would be guaranteed to remain at the end after processing.
+Authors can keep a marker together with a character of interest by emitting the marker just before the character of interest, that is, `output="\m{marker}X"` instead of `output="X\m{marker}"`.

 ### Normalization and Character Classes